jsiegenthaler/homebridge-eosstb/README.md

 * **password**: Your password associated with your TV provider's account.
 Mandatory.

+* **settopboxId**: Your settopbox id.
+Only needed if you have more than one EOS box, so that the plugin can control the correct box.
+The id is shown in the HomeBridge log and is in the format 3C36E4-EOSSTB-00xxxxxxxxxx (xxxxxxxxxx is actually your CA code)

 * **playPauseButton**: The command issued to the EOS Box when the Play/Pause button (**>||**) in the iOS remote is tapped.
 Normally MediaPause.
 Optional, defaults to MediaPause if not found.

 * **backButton**: The command issued to the EOS Box when the **BACK** button in the iOS remote is tapped.
 Normally Escape.
 Optional, defaults to Escape if not found.